During the present upsurge of interest in mindfulness, I am often asked what course one needs to do to become a mindfulness teacher.

 In my view, people who teach mindfulness should have practised it for some time, meaning years rather than months, should have attended courses and workshops in mindfulness and should have read widely in it – but none of these is a requirement laid down by anybody.

 If you are in search of a specific teaching course you could look at courses run by The Sanctuary (www.sanctuary.ie) or by Bangor University in Wales (http://www.bangor.ac.uk/mindfulness).
-University College Dublin has an expensive Masters in Mindfulness Based Interventions.
+University College Dublin has, or has had, a Masters in Mindfulness Based Interventions.
 If you are in the UK (where there is also no requirement for specific training) you could check out courses run by Oxford, Bangor, Exeter and Aberdeen universities.
 The Oxford University training page is at this link.
 You’ll also find various shorter workshops on offer at Oxford.

 Naturally, to teach specific applications such as Mindfulness Based Stress Reduction, you would need to have done the training for that specific application so my remarks above refer to the general teaching of mindfulness to groups or individuals.